MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/SharePoint-OneDrive-interact.md

 author: LolaJacobsen
 ms.author: lolaj
 manager: serdars
-ms.date: 05/08/2019
 ms.topic: conceptual
 ms.service: msteams
 ms.reviewer: snigdhav
 search.appverid: MET150
-description: Learn how SharePoint Online and OneDrive for Business interact with Microsoft Teams such as how private chat files are stored, and the relationship between team, channel, and the document library.
+description: Learn how SharePoint Online and OneDrive for Business interact with Microsoft Teams such as how private chat files are stored, and the relationship between team, standard channel, and the document library.
 localization_priority: Normal
 MS.collection:
 - Teams_ITAdmin_Help